 “I can’t stress enough, that if we hadn’t put all these resources and we didn’t have all the help we had to recover her as quickly as we recovered, this could be a very different press release tomorrow,” Claprood said.

-In surveillance footage captured on Tuesday, Charlotte is seen walking home and the Honda Civic later wanted in her abduction is seen following behind her at a distance.
+In surveillance footage captured on Tuesday, the girl is seen walking home and the Honda Civic later wanted in her abduction is seen following behind her at a distance.

 Julius Kenney and his wife saw the abduction and called police as soon as the car took off.

 “I heard my wife screaming in the house.
 I ran to the kitchen I thought somebody was breaking in,” Kenney said.
 “She said, ‘No somebody is grabbing the daughter of our neighbor.”

 Claprood added, “Captain Duda and I have been doing this for quite a few years.
 Once we realized what we had we knew that time was of the essence.
 This was not the kind of case that we could go home or that we could hand over or we could say, ‘We’ll continue this in the morning.’
 This was an absolute life and death situation for this little girl.”